spuckhafte/Criya.js/README.md

 para.putIf('%count% % 2 != 0')
 ```
 ## - The "stick" parameter:
-There is a second parameter to the `.putIf` method, **"stick : boolean"**, that can be passed to refer if the element after re-mounting will be in its old position or not.<br>
+There is a second parameter to the `.putIf` method, **"stick : boolean"**, this can be used to refer to whether the element, after remounting, will be in its original position or not.<br>
 By default: `false`.